Misogynoir: Music

 Misogynoir has been cited by scholars to address black sexual politics in hip hop music and culture at large.
 Respectability politics is one such issue.
-Coined by Evelyn Brooks Higginbotham, the term respectability politics refers to the tactics black people employ to promote racial uplift and obtain broader access to the public sphere.
+Coined by Evelyn Brooks Higginbotham, the term "respectability politics" refers to the tactics black people employ to promote racial uplift and obtain broader access to the public sphere.

-Misogynoir is shown in the lyrics and in the videos that are released to promote popular songs and better publicize certain songs.
+Misogynoir is shown in the lyrics and videos released to promote popular songs and better publicize certain songs.
 In recent years, it was found that music had more sexual content than any other media outlet.
 In hip-hop music, black women are often depicted as only being good for abuse or sex.
 These videos and lyrics reflect the way society sees black women and their bodies.
 Music videos are important because they are a way to better publicize hit songs, especially on television.
 Television shows became significant because they aired music videos.
 Examples of these are BET, MTV, and VH1.

 Intersectionality

-Intersectionality is the combination of the different identities people can have like gender or race.
-Misogynoir is used to describe those who are discriminated against that have the intersection of being Black and a woman.
+Intersectionality is an analysis of different identities people can have.
+Misogynoir is used to describe the discrimination against those who have the intersection of being black and a woman.
 Intersectionality has an effect on all types of human society, and the music industry is no exception.
-Black women have not and remain to have a smaller hold in the music industry and its many genres including Jazz, Hip Hop, R&B, Contemporary, Country, and Popular music.
+Black women have not and continue to have a smaller hold in the music industry and its many genres including Jazz, Hip Hop, R&B, Contemporary, Country, and Popular music.
 Male and light-skinned artists dominate these genres, and are the norm for the music industry.
 An article of The Guardian mentions artists like Alicia Keys, Rihanna, Nicki Minaj, Mariah Carey, and Beyoncé are prominent in popular music.
+These women challenge the norm of male domination in the music industry, but do not challenge the tendency towards light-skinned artists – colorism – as they are ones themselves.

+Rap

-These women challenge the norm of male domination in the music industry, but do not challenge the tendency towards light-skinned artists as they are ones themselves.
-Adding a layer of intersection makes it more challenging for Black women to rise up.
-The Rap industry consists mostly of male artists, and they face less criticism than Black female artists.
-Many Black women artists have come forward with accounts of being sexually abused by DJ Tim Westwood, and allegations were formed in May 2022.
-A popular figure in the Black music industry, Westwood was able to get away with the alleged abuse due to the stifling of Black women's voices in the industry.
+The Rap industry consists mostly of male artists who face less criticism than black female artists.
+Many black women artists have come forward with accounts of being sexually abused by DJ Tim Westwood, and allegations were formed in May 2022.
+A popular figure in the black music industry, Westwood was able to get away with the alleged abuse due to the stifling of black women's voices in the industry.